OctopusDeploy/blog/blog/2021-06/github-actions-for-octopus-deploy/index.md

 We plan to add additional GitHub Actions later in the year.

-In this blog post, I introduce GitHub Actions and demonstrate how you can get started with them to push build artifacts to Octopus, create a release, and deploy it to a development environment.
+In this blog post, I demonstrate how you can get started with GitHub Actions to push build artifacts to Octopus, create a release, and deploy it to a development environment.

 ## What is GitHub Actions?

 [GitHub Actions](https://docs.github.com/en/actions) is a popular new platform to automate software development workflows like CI/CD build around the GitHub ecosystem.

-You define your workflow using a YAML configuration file and store it within your Git repository.
-You can compose your automation with resusable building blocks called actions.
+You define your workflow using a YAML configuration file and store it in your Git repository.
+You can compose your automation with reusable building blocks called workflows.
 Workflows are executed in containers for a repeatable and reliable process.

 Below is an example GitHub Action job workflow to build a simple .NET web application.
 GitHub provides examples for most programming languages and frameworks.